Phileosopher/commonplace/politics-city.md

 The most [legitimately powerful](power-types.md) people live in or near the capital city of a country, so the [culture](culture.md) (and, when applicable, the selection) of that capital city has a *profound* impact on the rest of the nation's [trends](trends.md).

 Frequently, [trends](trends.md) will move across many regions at once, often jumping between them as rapidly as leaders become aware of and adopt them.
 In a sense, those trends will give [power](power-types.md) to the original [creator](mind-creativity.md) of the trend, which will ripple outward to that person's specialized group and the surrounding people that the creator contacts.

+The climate of a region defines more than almost anything else.
+Unbearable weather requires people to be tenacious, and easily accessible resources make a happy and relaxed group.

 Once the [technology](technology.md) of a group becomes large enough, the [group](groups-large.md) can connect and meet across an extremely vast region.
 However, it never *entirely* removes the need for geographical closeness.